Curious about Cordyceps uses? Here are 5 to know

 3. Make it part of your morning routine.

 Cordyceps is part of a class of herbs called adaptogens.
 They include plants and mushrooms that support your adrenal glands and your body’s natural response to occasional stress.* Cordyceps and others adaptogens are used to help support healthy energy levels.*

 You can take our Cordyceps militaris extract up to three times a day, so one of those servings could be part of your morning ritual — before all the hustle and bustle starts.

 If taking a mushroom extract straight up isn’t your thing, you’re in luck: Tinctures can easily be added to drinks, including smoothies.
 (This is one of the simplest and most popular Cordyceps uses!)

 Cordyceps is one of the most prized herbs in traditional Chinese herbalism, and it has been for centuries.
-In modern times, this mushroom has been studied for its antioxidant qualities.*
+In modern times, this mushroom has been studied for its supportive qualities.*

 It has a mild taste, so it will blend right into any smoothie, juice, or even water.
 If you’re a fan of smoothies, add a squeeze of Cordyceps before you take that first sip.

 Did you know?
 Cordyceps militaris is one of the 10 organic mushrooms in our fan-favorite Daily 10 tincture.

 5. Add a dropperful to your evening tea.